purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-tabs.md

 ### Column

-Typically for workflows where you drag and drop items to different columns (for example, a task board).
+Typically for workflows where you drag and drop items to different states (for example, a task board).
 For detailed item views, use task modules (i.e., modals) or inline expansion.

 !!List or table with common design components (including Figma links)!!

 ### Grid

 Useful for showing highly visual, categorized content.
 It helps to include a filter or search option at the top.

-!!List or table with common design components (including Figma links)!!

-## Setup and authentication

-If your tab includes an onboarding workflow, your design may need to account for a sign-in page and welcome screen.
-Users also must complete a configuration dialog when installing a tab in a channel or chat.

-For tab onboarding and auth workflows (channel tab).

-Tab configuration design – have sketch files + templates

-Sign in/sign out – sketch files + templates

-Empty state/welcome screen – best practices + sketch files

 !!List or table with common design components (including Figma links)!!